system-zero/system-zero/README.md

 ```
 The  `st`  structure contains  all  the   information about  the inode   that  is
 associated with  the requested  filename.
 In  this function  we're interesting
-about  the number  of  bytes, which  we  return  them to  our  callee.
+about  the number  of  bytes, which  we  return  them to  our  caller.

 It is callers duty to parse the user input, that usually comes from the keyboard,
 before calling the function.
 Here is the call: